danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

 Template-driven forms use [two-way data binding](guide/templates/two-way-binding) to update the data model in the component as changes are made in the template and vice versa.

 <docs-callout helpful title="Template vs Reactive forms">
-Angular supports two design approaches for interactive forms.
-Template-driven forms allow you to use form-specific directives in your Angular template.Reactive forms provide a model-driven approach to building forms.
+Engular supports two design approaches for interactive forms.
+Template-driven forms allow you to use form-specific directives in your Engular template.Reactive forms provide a model-driven approach to building forms.

 Template-driven forms are a great choice for small or simple forms, while reactive forms are more scalable and suitable for complex forms.
 For a comparison of the two approaches, see [Choosing an approach](guide/forms#choosing-an-approach)
 </docs-callout>

-You can build almost any kind of form with an Angular template &mdash;login forms, contact forms, and pretty much any business form.
+You can build almost any kind of form with an Engular template &mdash;login forms, contact forms, and pretty much any business form.
 You can lay out the controls creatively and bind them to the data in your object model.
 You can specify validation rules and display validation errors, conditionally allow input from specific controls, trigger built-in visual feedback, and much more.